 - Study Guide (Please select ‘Teacher’ view for all activities)

 - Birds of a Feather Flyer

-Roseneath produced Robert Watson’s previous play The Money Tree which received two Dora Award nominations for Outstanding New Play and Outstanding Ensemble and the full script will be published in the Canadian Theatre Review.
+Roseneath produced Robert Watson’s previous play The Money Tree which received two Dora Award nominations for Outstanding New Play and Outstanding Ensemble and the full script was published in the Summer 2016 issue of the Canadian Theatre Review.
 Roseneath’s production of The Money Tree has seen more than 100 performances in elementary schools across Ontario over the last two seasons reaching over 30,000 students.

 Birds of a Feather is Written by Robert Watson, featuring Michaela Di Cesare and Bria McLaughlin, stage managed by Sandi Becker, directed by Andrew Lamb, sound designed by Verne Good, set and projection designed by Beth Kates, costumes and props designed by Melanie McNeill.